jobhdez/schemy/README.md

-hopefully this Scheme compiler becomes powerful enough to compile the scheme compiler in sicp.
+hopefully this Scheme compiler becomes powerful enough to compile the scheme interpreter in sicp.